grolig/pv281/slides/07-tokio.md

     // Always serialized.
     name: String,

     // Never serialized.
-    // NOTE: IT WILL TRY TO DESERIALIZE, USE skip_deserializing ALSO OR DEFAULT
+Note that it will try to deserialize, use `skip_deserializing` or `default` then.
     #[serde(skip_serializing)]
     hash: String,

-    // Use a method to decide whether the field should be skipped.
+    // Use a method to decide whether the field should be serialized.
     #[serde(skip_serializing_if = "Map::is_empty")]
     metadata: Map<String, String>,
 }